 Adjusting the Waist Width can make a huge difference in the overall comfort of your suit trousers.
 The waist of your trousers should sit on or just above your hip bones and be tight enough to sit there without a belt and loose enough to allow 2-4 fingers to fit easily inside the waistband.
 The Waist Width of Proper Cloth trousers can be taken out by 0.75” (1.5” in total circumference).
 It can be taken in by 1” (2” in total circumference).
 Any changes to this dimension will require some changes to the seat (Hip Width) of the pants as well.

 The Hip Width is also known as the seat.
-It’s not possible to increase the Hip Width of pants because a sufficient seam allowance cannot be built into this dimension.
-You can, however, reduce the Hip Width by up to 1” (2” in total circumference).
+It can be increased a bit, just 0.4″ in width (0.8″ in total circumference), but a remake is likely required for serious adjustments.
+You can, however, reduce the Hip Width significantly more–up to 1” (2” in total circumference).
 Excess fabric can be taken from the back rise seam in the center of the rear.
 The Hip Width can also be taken in from the side seams near the pockets, which can be helpful if adjustments to the thigh width are also required.
 Your trousers should drape cleanly over the hips without interruption between the waist and the thigh.
 Tension lines around the fly or the pockets popping open are indicators that the Hip Width is too tight and may require that you choose a new base size.
 The Waist Width will also likely need adjusting if the Hip Width is changing, so make sure to check the fit of that dimension as well.

 Taper – Thigh Width, Leg Opening Width & Knee Width